Monterchi: Main sights

 The best view of the countryside surrounding Monterchi, full of fields of sunflowers and tobacco cultivation is the panoramic terrace of the Rocca (the ancient Fortress), up in the old part of the town.

-The main attraction of the town is though the Museo della Madonna del Parto di Piero della Francesca where the Madonna del Parto fresco by Piero della Francesca is displayed after being taken down from the wall of the Chapel of Santa Maria di Momentana by the local cemetery.
+The main attraction of the town is the Museo della Madonna del Parto di Piero della Francesca where the Madonna del Parto fresco by Piero della Francesca is displayed after being taken down from the wall of the Chapel of Santa Maria di Momentana by the local cemetery.

 Interesting is also The Scales Museum, house of one of the most important collections of scales and weights in Europe.

 Many are the churches worth a visit.

 Church of San Simeone, dating back to the Middle Ages.
 In 1830 it has been completely demolished and rebuilt and it was subsequently seriously damaged by the earthquake in 1917.
 It hosts a wooden crucifix and a ciborium in polychrome terracotta from the 15th century and a stone pulpit depicting Hercules killing the Hydra from the 16th century.

 Church of San Michele Arcangelo (St. Michael the Archangel) is a little outside the center of town, in the hamlet of Padonchia.
 It hosts many paintings depicting various saints such as St. Christopher and St. Sebastian, a noteworthy work depicting che Archangel Michael battling against the devil and ancient architectural elements such as four figured corbels sustaining the vault of the Presbitery.
 A Madonna and Child from the first half of the 1400s is also worth the visit.

 Church dedicated to St. Michael the Archangel can be found in the nearby hamlet of Pianezze.
 Built in romanesque style, the Church has a wooden ceiling and a terracotta floor.
 The main attraction is the fresco painting depicting the "Madonna della Misericordia" (Holy Virgin of Mercy) from the 16th century and a "Pietà" in polychrome terracotta.